CS3099JH2017/cs3099jh/protocols/backend_spec.md

     "access_level": string
 }
 ```
 where access level is a valid access level or the value `"none"` to remove access.
+If "access_level" does not meet these criterion then the server **SHOULD** return an error "invalid_access_level" with status code 400.

 The server **MUST** respond "project_not_found" and response code 404 if the project cannot be found.